(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Capital Gain (Loss) – The amount of money made (lost) between the purchase and sale of some investment.

-- Cash Flow (+/-) – The money one has after costs are subtracted from earnings.
+- Cash Flow (+/-) – The money one has after subtracting costs from earnings.

-- Certificate of Deposit (CD) – A low-risk, secure investment sold by institutions that require money to be deposited for a certain amount of time before it can be withdrawn.
+- Certificate of Deposit (CD) – A low-risk, secure investment sold by institutions that require money to be held on deposit for a certain amount of time before it can be withdrawn.

-- CD Ladder – A CD ladder consists of several certificates of deposit, each with a different maturity date, so all of your money isn’t tied up into one CD account.
+- CD Ladder – A CD ladder consists of several certificates of deposit, each with a different maturity date, so you are not tying all of your money up into one CD account.
 For example, let’s say you have $6000.
 You can deposit the money in three different CDs.
 You put $2000 each into a 1-year, 2-year, and 3-year CD.

 - Co-Borrower – An individual, who along with another individual borrows money.
 They equally benefit from the loan and are equally responsible for repaying the debt.
 Not to be confused with a co-signer.
 A Co-Signer does not receive the same benefits as the borrower but is liable for repayment of the debt if the borrower does not meet their loan obligations.